mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 I've made a lot of progress in getting myself out of the critical path in TinyPilot's day-to-day operations.

 My goal was to be able to take a two-week vaction, and I'm not quite there yet.
 I took a one-week vacation over the holidays, where I didn't check work email or monitor sales.
-That went pretty well, though I did have to take a call from FedEx to prevent thousands of dollars of equipment from being sent back to China.
+That went well, though I did have to take a call from FedEx to prevent thousands of dollars of equipment from being sent back to China.

 ## Goals for year four

 ### Grow TinyPilot to $1M in annual revenue

 I've never invested as much as I want in marketing for TinyPilot.
 I've been fortunate that the business survives almost exclusively on word of mouth and organic search.
 The only marketing I've done is sending free units to YouTube creators.
-That's worked pretty well, but there are tons of marketing channels that I've never explored at all.
+That's been successful, but there are tons of marketing channels that I've never explored at all.

 I think the right marketing channels could double my current revenue.
 And if I double to $900k, why not just make it a cool million?